blat-blatnik/Escape-Room/README.md

 ## How to reproduce the paper results?

 Type `reproduce` into the prompt.
-If you are using the GUI, pressing `X` will bring up the prompt.
+If you are using the GUI, pressing <kbd>X</kbd> will bring up the prompt.

 MAKE SURE that [room1.txt](/room1.txt), [room2.txt](/room2.txt) and [room3.txt](/room3.txt) all exist **in the same directory**.